Sunday, Sept 9th, 2018 - 14km, 15km with rappel, 25km, or 25km with rappel

 Descent: 750m / 2450ft

-The 14km race is an incredibly scenic and VERY challenging loop.
-You will encounter stream crossings, steep terrain and a few sections where you’ll need to use ropes to assist you going both up and down, but check out this video of the views!
-The majority of the back half of the 14km route is not technical, though overall it is still a very challenging trail race with the first 5kms being the most technically challenging.
+The 14km race is an incredibly scenic and VERY challenging loop – check out this video of the views!
+You will encounter stream crossings, steep terrain and a few sections where you’ll need to use a fixed rope to assist with balance over some short but steep sections (an experienced runner can easily complete these sections without touching the ropes that are in place).
+The majority of the back half of the 14km route is not technical, though overall it is still a very challenging trail race.

 Click the map above to view a larger image.